Cello Concerto (Myaskovsky)

 Nikolai Myaskovsky composed his Cello Concerto in C minor, Op.
 66, during the years 1944–45.
 It ranks among the few works of the composer that are found frequently in concert or on recordings.

-Background

 The concerto was written for Sviatoslav Knushevitsky, one of Myaskovsky's great champions, who premiered it in Moscow on 17 March 1945.
 The first recording, however, was made by Mstislav Rostropovich in 1956.

 Structure

 The concerto is in two movements: